Community HIV/AIDS Mitigation Officer

 4) Experience working on HIV/AIDS projects or with sexual and reproductive health projects.

-5) Experience working with summer camps, after-school clubs, implementing mentorship programs or working with orphans, vulnerable children, and/or youth.
+5) Experience working with summer camps, after-school clubs, implementing mentorship programs or working with orphans, vulnerable children, and/or at-risk youth.

 6) Demonstrated leadership experience, including being a “self-starter” and creating structure in informal settings.